 As long as you’re willing to do the daily (but simple) work of keeping your face, neck and back clear of acne as much as possible, we can help with the leftover reminders of those awful blemishes.

 If you are a parent with a teen who has acne scars, we also know this can be an important family decision to make.
 Clearing up acne scars can result in a better social life, and the regaining of self-esteem.
 Acne has been known to cause depression, and other mental issues.
 The scars they leave behind can be permanent, if not treated.
 Their psychological associations can invade our attitude towards many other parts of life.
-Treating a marked face is not just cosmetic; it’s an important part of maintaining good quality of life.
+Treating a marked face is not just cosmetic; it’s an important part of maintaining a good quality of life.

-The first step in finding out if our Surrey acne scar removal treatments are right for you, is to book an in-person consultation at our clinic.
-We’ll be able to take a closer look at your skin, plus take advanced, UV scans to see under your skin.
+The first step in finding out if our Vancouver acne scar removal treatments (in Surrey) are right for you, is to book a consultation at our clinic.
+We’ll take a closer look at your skin, plus take advanced, UV scans to see under your skin.

 Afterwards, we’ll give you our best opinion on treatment options we think will work on you.
 Often, especially for acne and acne scars, this involves a mixed-mode approach, and a series of steps towards treatment.
 It is unlikely that one cosmetic technology can fix all acne scars in one sitting.

 Please note: our services for acne scar treatments in Surrey are not covered by MSP, nor most insurance providers.
 At our clinic, a licensed physician operates in a private, business setting, to help you get safe treatments in the medical cosmetic arena.
 If you would like to treat your acne scars through covered services, we encourage you to see your family doctor as a first step.